Radio Times: Digitisation

 Several addresses, telephone numbers and email addresses have been removed, to prevent readers from attempting to donate to charity appeals that have closed.
 Some names and trademark terms have been removed for legal reasons.

 Puzzles

 On 28 September 2020, Radio Times launched its online puzzle site using brainteasers from their archive.
 Puzzles include those based on television and radio programmes such as Eggheads, Only Connect, Pointless, Channel 4's Countdown and BBC Radio 2's PopMaster.

 Podcast

-On 8 September 2021, Radio Times introduces the 40-minute podcast show hosted by Jane Garvey and Rhianna Dhillon, which include interviews with television celebrities.
+On 8 September 2021, Radio Times introduced a 40-minute podcast show hosted by Jane Garvey and Rhianna Dhillon that includes interviews with television celebrities.

+Editors

+There have been 20 editors of Radio Times to date (including one uncredited and one returning) since the magazine began publication: